Post-Production Tech and ’Flows

 Infinite Variations on a Theme

-An image from Universal Everything’s “Infinity,” a generative streaming video art installation that may have wider application in games or film.
-Cr: Universal Everything The computer programming behind a streaming […]
+Universal Everything releases generative streaming video art installation “Infinity,” which may have wider application in games or film.

 Adrian Pennington